ChilliCream/graphql-platform/website/src/blog/2023-02-08-new-in-hot-chocolate-13/2023-02-08-new-in-hot-chocolate-13.md

 </Project>
 ```

-If you need a deep dive into the setup of persisted queries with Strawberry Shake you can have a look at the following YouTube episode.
+If you need a deep dive into the setup of persisted queries with Strawberry Shake, you can have a look at the following YouTube episode.

 <Video videoId="CYpBafzytB0" />

 ## Banana Cake Pop

-With version 13 we are also releasing Banana Cake Pop 4 which packs a ton of new features.
+With version 13, we are also releasing Banana Cake Pop 4, which packs many new features.
 You can read all about this [here](https://chillicream.com/blog/2023/02/07/new-in-banana-cake-pop-4).

 ## Outlook

-There are many more features and fixes in Hot Chocolate 13, too many to go into each of them.
-Here some nice statistics, we had 81 contributors including the core team working on Hot Chocolate 13.
-We had more than 400 PRs that went into this release.
-Not all of them were code, some were bits and pieces of documentation, unit tests, code fixes or even complete features.
-The Marten database provider was for instance contributed to us.
+There are many more features and fixes in Hot Chocolate 13; too many to go into each of them.
+Instead, let me give you a couple of numbers around this release.
+We had 81 contributors, including the core team working on Hot Chocolate 13, and more than 400 PRs went into this release.
+Not all of them were code; some were bits and pieces of documentation, unit tests, code fixes, or even complete features.
+The Marten database provider, for instance, was contributed to us by a single member of the community.
+When I saw this, I remembered the time it was just me.
+I remember when my brother Rafi and I started the slack channel, and there was this single other person in there asking me questions about Hot Chocolate.
+Now we are over 4400 on slack.chillicream.com.

-Since, we were so many people I do not want to mention one specific since it was all of us who pushed this forward.
-You can have a look at the release for all the GitHub users that made it into main.
+Since we were so many people working on this release, I do not want to mention one or two specific names here.
+It was all of us together who pushed this forward.
+You can have a look at the GitHub release for all the people who got their commits into main.

 [Release Version 13.0.0](https://github.com/ChilliCream/graphql-platform/releases/tag/13.0.0)

-For the next couple of month the team will focus on tooling and Hot Chocolate Fusion.
-We want to make distributed graphs much simpler and help you with great tooling to build and manage them.
-Further down the road we will focus on AOT without compromise to enable much faster startup times.
+The team will focus on tooling and Hot Chocolate Fusion for the next couple of months.
+We want to make distributed graphs much simpler and help you with great tooling to build and manage graphs at a massive scale.
+Further down the road, we will focus on AOT without compromise to enable much faster startup times.
 Also on our list is an overhaul of HotChocolate.Data, we want to make aggregations easier and also simplify creating custom providers.
+Let's take the next step and get even more people into our community.